venovako/libpvn/README.md

 Then, `GMP=/opt/gmp` and `MPFR=/opt/mpfr`.
 It is advisable to build those libraries from their recent sources.
 Also, `VECLEN` should sometimes be set to the size in bytes of the widest vector datatype, as shown in the [VecNrmP](https://github.com/venovako/VecNrmP) examples.
-Beware: as a side effect, some additional and often undesired optimizations are turned on by explicitly setting it!
+As a side effect, some additional and often undesired optimizations are turned on by explicitly setting it!

 *Caveat*: certain parts of the library will *not* work on big-endian systems!
 Also, several functions will not work on Windows, and probably on other untested systems as well.